nilesh101/user-Authentication-for-sso/README.md

 # user-Authentication-for-sso

 1. Run the spring boot application.
-It will start tomcat on locahost port 8080
+It will start tomcat on localhost port 8080

 2. From postman fire the POST URL(localhost:8080/auth) with json body as below {